BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-12-06-HTB_Return.md

 The service did not respond to the start or control request in a timely fashion.
 ```

+> 💡 **Note**: When executing the command sc start vss, it is important to explicitly specify sc.exe for the command to work correctly.
+Simply using sc will not be sufficient.

 However, the obtained shell terminated after a few seconds.
 To resolve this issue, I proceeded to upload a Meterpreter shell for further exploitation.